 Despite the potential risks, there are limited reports and data of notable detrimental effects emanating from the use of Zoloft and marijuana.
 Many users can handle the use of both medications in moderate doses without going through awful side effects.
 The reason why many SSRIs are recommended by doctors is that they can be compatible with other medications.

 The biggest problem is not the probability of the side effects.
 Rather, the most important reason to inhibit mixing Zoloft and marijuana is that it places your medication at a detriment.
-If there are numerous mood-amending medicines in the body, the doctor cannot determine how effective – or if whether – the anti-depressant is functioning.
+If there are numerous mood-amending medicines in the body, the doctor cannot determine how effective – or if – the antidepressant is functioning.
 That will ultimately make it harder for the doctor to prescribe you the right amount and boost your overall mental health.

-The effects of mixing Zoloft and marijuana can be mild, and the current data is primarily based on a corrective proof; nevertheless, it is still necessary to talk with your physician to receive the best professional advice.
+The effects of mixing Zoloft and marijuana can be mild, and the current data is primarily based on corrective proof; nevertheless, it is still necessary to talk with your physician to receive the best professional advice.